apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

 ### Configuring VirtualBox
-Clicking the Finished button in the prior dialog will launch VirtualBox, or you can launch it manually via the programs menu in Windows 10 as you would with any other “application.”
+Clicking the Finished button in the prior dialog will launch VirtualBox, or you can launch it manually via the programs menu in Windows 10 as you would with any other "application."

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/virtual-box02.png'>